gzwplato/BulkInstallUtility/README.md

 During development, I reached a decision point.
 Do I design the Bulk Install Utility to silently install each product, and somehow avoid the unwanted add-ons?
 Or, do I just manually install and learn to avoid the unwanted add-ons?

 I have come to the realization that I would rather just manually install each software title rather than expend a huge amount of effort setting up a sient install script that will change over time.
 See my first design principle, "Managing software versions should be quick and easy, not a full-time job."

+### Development Tools

+This utility was developed using Lazarus IDE version 1.8.2 with Free Pascal version 3.0.4.
+It has been test on both 32 and 64 bit versions of WinXP, Win7, and Win10 using Virtualbox.

+### Donations

+If this utility is useful, or if the source code helps you in some way, then a small donation would be appreciated.
+Just click on the "donation" button above.

+Your donation is not tax deductible, but will be used to help promote freeware from myself and other software authors.